-Child Wise offers training for parents, carers, community members and professionals.
-To find out when the next session is, or to book one for yourself, please visit the Child Wise website: www.childwise.org.au/events
+Child Wise offer educational programs for parents and carers about child abuse awareness, prevention and early intervention.
+To find out more about our training, please visit the Child Wise website: www.childwise.org.au/wiseparent

-If you suspect a child has been abused and you aren't sure what to do, or if you would like advice on talking to a child about protective behaviours, you can speak to a counsellor on our confidential toll-free National Child Abuse Helpline: 1800 99 10 99.
+If you suspect a child has been abused and you aren't sure what to do, or if you would like advice on talking to your child about personal safety, you can speak to a Child Wise counsellor on the National Child Abuse Helpline.
+Our toll-free Helpline operates Monday-Friday, 9am-5pm: 1800 99 10 99.